embrasure-secrets/embrasure/README.md

 embrasure deleteSecret --name <name> // deletes a specified secret from the secrets manager is user has delete secret access

-// Admin only user interaction commands embrasure addUser --name <name> --writePermissions=[boolean] // Add a user to your organization and specify read and write permission or only read permission
+// Admin only user interaction and access audit log commands embrasure addUser --name <name> --writePermissions=[boolean] // Add a user to your organization and specify read and write permission or only read permission

 embrasure showPermissions --name <name> // Show read/write permissions of a user